 Qualified lawyers provide an insight into what you might expect as legal trainees

-The structure of a GLS pupillage or training contract may be similar to those offered by many other legal recruiters.
+The structure of a pupillage or training contract in departments such as the Government Legal Department and HM Revenue & Customs may be similar to those offered by many other legal recruiters.

 The work you will perform will be very different.